Stony Brook University: Flagship status era

-On January 5, 2022, New York governor Kathy Hochul officially designated Stony Brook University and the University at Buffalo as the two flagship universities of the State University of New York system.
+On January 5, 2022, New York Governor Kathy Hochul officially designated Stony Brook University and the University at Buffalo as the two flagship universities of the State University of New York system.
 The announcement came with the dedication of a new $100 million multidisciplinary engineering building.
-On January 25, 2022, Stony Brook announced its departure from the America East Conference after 21 years to the Colonial Athletic Association, effective July 1, 2022.

-Distinguished professor Dennis Sullivan earned the 2022 Abel Prize, the top honor in mathematics.
+About three weeks later, Stony Brook announced its departure from the America East Conference after 21 years to the Colonial Athletic Association, effective July 1, 2022.
+Later that year, distinguished professor Dennis Sullivan earned the 2022 Abel Prize, the top honor in mathematics.

-In the 2022–23 edition of the U.S. News & World Report national college rankings, Stony Brook was ranked 77th, its highest-ever placement as well as the first time that Stony Brook held sole possession of the highest-ranked public university in New York.
+In the 2022–23 edition of the U.S. News & World Report national college rankings, Stony Brook was ranked 77th, its highest-ever placement, as well as the first time that Stony Brook held sole possession of the highest-ranked public university in New York.
+It advanced to 58th the following year.

-Campus
+In April 2023, Stony Brook University was selected as the anchor institution for a new $700 million, 172-acre climate change research and education hub on Governors Island in New York City, set to open in 2028.
+Two months later, the university received a $500 million unrestricted gift from the Simons Foundation, the second-largest gift to a public university in U.S. history.
+McInnis stepped down in May 2024 to become the president at Yale University, and former Rutgers president Richard L. McCormick was named interim president.
+In February 2025, Princeton dean of engineering and applied science Andrea Goldsmith was named SBU's seventh president.

+Campuses

 Main campus

-The main campus is in the historic north shore hamlet of Stony Brook near the geographic midpoint of Long Island, approximately 50 mi east of Manhattan and 62 mi west of Montauk.
-Bounded to the north by New York State Route 25A (North Country Road) the campus is subdivided into "West Campus" and "East Campus" by the thoroughfare County Road 97 (Nicolls Road).
+The main campus is in the area of the historic North Shore hamlet of Stony Brook near the geographic midpoint of Long Island, approximately 50 mi east of Manhattan and 62 mi west of Montauk.
+Bounded to the north by New York State Route 25A (North Country Road), the campus is subdivided into "West Campus" and "East Campus" by the thoroughfare County Road 97 (Nicolls Road).
 The Ashley Schiff Forest Preserve separates the South Campus from West Campus.
 The Long Island Rail Road serves the community with the Stony Brook station situated along the northern edge of the campus.

+The Stony Brook University campus area is a census-designated place (CDP), with a population of 10,409 at the 2020 census.
+As of the 2020 census, the U.S. Census Bureau defines the Stony Brook University CDP as a census-designated place separate from the CDP of Stony Brook.

+The municipality containing the university is Town of Brookhaven.
+The university is not located in a village.